RFreij/ngx-smart-banner/README.md

 # NgxSmartBanner

-> :warning: Package is under active development, every minor release will be a breaking release untill v1.0

 Angular service for the imlementation of a smart banner to notify your users about your available app.

 This package is inspired by [smartbannerjs](https://github.com/ain/smartbanner.js) and [smart-app-banner](https://github.com/kudago/smart-app-banner)